 The most common type of loan option, the traditional fixed-rate mortgage includes monthly principal and interest payments which never change during the loan’s lifetime.
-1st time home buyer programs with as little at 0 to 3% downpayment (100% gift funds allowed) down to 620 credit scores; no PMI (private mortgage insurance) and low PMI options available.
-0% down-Down Payment Assistance Programs (100% financing), W2 only programs, and self employed bank statement 12-24 month programs, non-jumbo programs with loan amounts up to $679,650 available.
+1st time home buyer programs with many downpayment options (100% gift funds allowed) down to 620 credit scores; no PMI (private mortgage insurance) and low PMI options available.
+0% down-Down Payment Assistance Programs (100% financing), W2 only programs, and self employed bank statement only programs, non-jumbo programs with loan amounts up to $679,650 available.

 Adjustable Rate Mortgages (ARMs) 3/1 ARM, 5/1 ARM, 7/1 ARM, 10/1 ARM

 Adjustable-rate mortgages include interest payments which shift during the loan’s term, depending on current market conditions.
 Typically, these loans carry a fixed-interest rate for a set period of time before adjusting.

 HARP 2.0 is a refinance option for homeowners that are "underwater," meaning they owe more on their home than their home is worth.

 FHA home loans are mortgages which are insured by the Federal Housing Administration (FHA), allowing borrowers to get low mortgage rates with 0% down payment prorgrams available, programs available with 100% financing.

 VA loans are mortgages guaranteed by the Department of Veteran Affairs.
 These loans offer military veterans exceptional benefits, including low interest rates, and no down payment requirement and no monthly mortgage insurance.
 This program was designed to help military veterans realize the American dream of home ownership.